 The study area is the geographic area in consideration for the route of the power line.
 We developed the study area based on where the new transmission line will need to connect into existing infrastructure.
-We'll narrow down potential routes based on the state of Minnesota's requirements, as well as public input, engineering, permitting and construction feasibility.
-We will look for opportunities to follow existing utility corridors and use land already being used for power lines whenever it makes sense.
+We looked for opportunities to follow existing utility corridors and use land already being used for power lines whenever it makes sense.
+We then narrowed down the area to create a route corridor.
+The area will continue to be narrowed based on the state of Minnesota's requirements, as well as public input, engineering, permitting and construction feasibility.